HanYu-me/EasyOmics_tutorial/_docs/2Analysis/0Example_data.md

 1	araport11	exon	7762	7835	.	-	.
 Parent=transcript:AT1G01020.2;Name=AT1G01020.1.exon5;constitutive=0;ensembl_end_phase=0;ensembl_phase=1;exon_id=AT1G01020.1.exon5;rank=5
 ```

-- If the probe of Omic data is not gene, the similar format file can be used to represent the probe information.
+- If the feature of Omic data is not gene, the similar format file can be used to represent the feature information.
-  - For example, the probe name/ID (same as phenotype name in Omic phenotype file), probe position in chromosome, probe start position in base pair, and probe end position in base pair.
+  - For example, the feature name/ID (same as phenotype name in Omic phenotype file), feature position in chromosome, feature start position in base pair, and feature end position in base pair.
   - The end position is optional, The first three columns are necessary.

 ```txt